Hidden symmetries and Killing spinor of 5-dimensional minimal gauged supergravity solutions: Review of Carter's 4-dimensional Killing-Maxwell System

 and

 Further, Carter mentions that the Hodge dual of the Killing-Maxwell electromagnetic field is a Killing-Yano tensor of rank 2.
-Although he doesn't state it directly, it follows that $\hat{F}$ is a PCKY tensor - as defined for instance by Kubiz$\check{n}\acute{a}$k in his thesis, rel.
-(3.7) in [13]- since it satisfies equations (\ref{K-Mpotential}) and (\ref{PCKY}).
-The fact that $\hat{F}$ is closed follows from Maxwell's laws.
+Although he doesn't state it directly, it follows that $\hat{F}$ is a PCKY tensor (principal conformal Killing-Yano tensor)- as defined for instance by Kubiz$\check{n}\acute{a}$k in his thesis \cite{13}, rel.
+(3.7)- since it satisfies equations (\ref{K-Mpotential}) and (\ref{PCKY}).
+The fact that $\hat{F}$ is closed follows from Maxwell's laws (\ref{Max}).

-The Hodge dual of the Killing-Maxwell electromagnetic field consequently determines a Dirac-type operator, that anti-commutes with the Dirac operator in the Kerr-Newman spacetime, according to [17]:
+The Hodge dual of the Killing-Maxwell electromagnetic field consequently determines a Dirac-type operator, that anti-commutes with the Dirac operator in the Kerr-Newman spacetime, according to \cite{17}:

-This operator corresponds to a quantum (non-anomalous) hidden symmetry for the spinning point particle in Kerr-Newman spacetime which is - as stated in [17]- an additional non-generic supersymmetry of the particle.
+This operator corresponds to a quantum (non-anomalous) hidden symmetry for the spinning point particle in Kerr-Newman spacetime which is - as stated in \cite{17} - an additional non-generic supersymmetry of the particle.
 It is a remarkable fact that $*\hat{F}$ generates a supersymmetry and it points out the subtle connection between the symmetries of the Killing-Maxwell electromagnetic field in curved spacetime and this supersymmetry and further- between spin and electric charge.
-In the 4-dimensional spacetime, the PCKY generates one Killing-Yano tensor, which is $*\hat{F}$ and one St\"{a}ckel-Killing tensor, K:
+In the 4-dimensional spacetime, the PCKY generates one Killing-Yano tensor, which is $*\hat{F}$ (the Hodge dual of a closed conformal Killing-Yano tensor is a Killing-Yano tensor) and one St\"{a}ckel-Killing tensor, K: